tuffythejeep/5-Day-Weather-Webpage/README.md

 ## Description
 This repository contains my solution for the Module 6 Challenge - Server-Side APIs: Weather Dashboard

-In order for my work to show what I can do, I used HTML, CSS, JavaScript to:
+In order for my work to show what I can do, I used HTML, CSS, JavaScript to retrieve weather data for cities.
+I had to register for an API key from openweathermpa.org, too.

-Added a function which lists project tasks, displayed in columns representing the task progress state (Not Yet Started, In Progress, Completed)
--- Each task is color coded to indicate whether it is nearing the deadline (yellow) or is overdue (red)

--- When I click on the button to define a new task, I can enter the title, description and deadline date for the new task into a modal dialog.

--- When I click the save button for that task, the properties for that task are saved in localStorage.

--- When I drag a task to a different progress column, then the task's progress state is updated accordingly and will stay in the new column after refreshing.

--- When I click the delete button for a task, the task is removed from the task board and will not be added back after refreshing.

--- When I refresh the page, the saved tasks persist.
+Subsequently, I was able to say that the following user story met its Acceptance Criteria:

+- AS A traveler I want to see the weather outlook for multiple cities, so THAT I can plan a trip accordingly.

+GIVEN a weather dashboard with form inputs:

+- WHEN I search for a city
+- THEN I am presented with current and future conditions for that city and that city is added to the search history

+- WHEN I view current weather conditions for that city
+- THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, and the wind speed

+- WHEN I view future weather conditions for that city
+- THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity

+- WHEN I click on a city in the search history
+- THEN I am again presented with current and future conditions for that city

-You can find my deployed page here :
+## You can find my deployed page here :

 https://tuffythejeep.github.io/the-task-board-to-end-all-task-boards/
 and my repository page here: